NoahKnudsen/DavidAppenborough/README.md

 # David Appenborough
 ### A lightweight catalogue of David Attenborough's work.

-Using [The Movie Db](https://www.themoviedb.org)'s API ([documentation](https://www.themoviedb.org/documentation/api)), this app presents a selection of information about David Attenborough and his TV work.
+Using [The Movie Db](https://www.themoviedb.org)'s [API](https://www.themoviedb.org/documentation/api), this app presents a selection of information about David Attenborough and his TV work.
 I hope you enjoy reading through the code!

 #### Features:
 * Biography